-With the exception of classroom assignments facilitated by the Provost, ALL use of campus facilities must be scheduled on the University Calendar.
+With the exception of classroom assignments facilitated by the Provost, ALL use of campus facilities must be scheduled on the University Master Calendar.
 If there is any damage to the scheduled facility (conference rooms, classrooms, athletic complexes, buildings, grounds, etc.) during the event, the individual or organization will be held liable for costs incurred by the University to make repairs.
 The University is not liable for items lost during or in connection with these activities.
 Aramark Higher Education Food Services has exclusivity on campus and must be given first right of refusal for any and all food service on campus at events.
+Organizations or individuals hosting events that involve food of any kind must submit an online Aramark food approval form.

+Organizations without approval will be fined \$50.
 For external groups scheduling an event, the Office of University Events and Conferences provides the following services:

-- reservations on the University master calendar for all use of campus space when not in use by academic courses, or University initiatives - event planning and consultation - assistance with arranging services for events - · coordination of event logistics, including: - Aramark Services (food service, catering, linens)\ - Media Services (audio/visual)\ - Operations (facility set up, equipment rental, summer lodging)\ - Police support (parking, security coverage)\ - Information Technology - Maintenance/Custodial support
+- reservations on the University master calendar for all use of campus space when not in use by academic courses, or University initiatives - event planning and consultation - assistance with arranging services for events - coordination of event logistics, including: - o Aramark Services - Food service, catering, linens - Custodial - Media Services (audio/visual) - Operations (facility set up, equipment rental, summer lodging) - Police support (parking, security coverage) - Information Technology - Maintenance (a/c and heating or issues related to repairs)